XGDavid/XGTHelpOP/README.md

 This is a PocketMine Plugin.
-Ask for the help of an OP.
+With this plugin you can ask for the help of an OP, as well as to see OPs online.

 ## How to install